This story is about 26 years in the armed services of a member with 'Asperger’s syndrome' (self-diagnosed).

-So off I went to the Recruiting Office again, where I did nearly the same exams and medicals.
+I went to the Recruiting Office again, where I did nearly the same exams and medicals.
 Showing that practice helps, I shone.

 As a prospective senior sailor, I stayed in the Petty Officer’s mess; one of the strange sights was a PO Stoker, who had a shaved head and a full beard.

 I stood out as being in winter; I was wearing my favourite green jumper with grey work trousers though acceptable as it was common for civvies to waft through for a fortnight at a time.

 The trade test consisted of an aluminium wing nose piece with fabricated steel assembly welded and brazed (which was interesting as I hadn’t welded or brazed only watched).
 Inside the steel box, a cubed brass block had to be fitted, filed to shape.
 The combination of steel and brass are never used in aircraft.